Quickstart: Get started with Azure Information Protection in the Azure portal

 If you see the option Generate default labels, you don't yet have any labels:

-If you don't see this option to generate default labels, you already have labels, probably similar to those in the following picture, which are the default labels for Azure Information Protection:
+If you don't see this option to generate default labels, you might already have labels, perhaps similar to those in the following picture, which are the default labels for Azure Information Protection:

 a.
 Select Add or remove labels.

 b.
-From the Policy: Add or remove labels blade, select all the labels, and then select OK.
+From the Policy: Add or remove labels pane, select all the labels, and then select OK.

 c.
-Back on the Policy: Global blade, select Save.
+Back on the Policy: Global pane, select Save.

 View your labels

-Select Classifications > Labels, and spend a few minutes familiarizing yourself with the labels that are displayed on the Azure Information Protection - Labels blade.
+Select Classifications > Labels, and spend a few minutes familiarizing yourself with the labels that are displayed on the Azure Information Protection - Labels pane.

 If you don't want to use your custom labels, but instead, use default labels from Azure Information Protection:

-- Delete the custom labels and you then see the option to generate default labels in the Labels blade, as described in the previous section.
+- Delete the custom labels and you then see the option to generate default labels in the Labels pane, as described in the previous section.

-From the Azure Information Protection - Labels blade:
+From the Azure Information Protection - Labels pane:

 The default labels for classification are Personal, Public, General, Confidential, and Highly Confidential.
 The last two labels expand to show sublabels, which provide examples of how a classification can have subcategories.